happycube/cxadc-linux3/README.md

 Note 01: Asmedia PCI to PCIE 1x bridge chips may have support issues on some older PCH chipsets intel 3rd gen for example, white cards use ITE chips which might not have said issue.

-Note 02: Added cooling can provide stability more so with 40-54mhz crystal mods, but within 10° Celsius of room temperature is always preferable for silicone hardware.
+Note 02: Added cooling can provide stability more so with 40-54mhz crystal mods, but within 10° Celsius of room temperature is always preferable for silicone hardware but currently only 40mhz mods have been broadly viable in testing.

 Note 03: For crystals over 54mhz it might be possible to use higher crystals with a self regulated temperature chambered models.